Ulysses F. Doubleday

-Ulysses Freeman Doubleday (December 15, 1792 – March 11, 1866) was an American politician who served two terms as a U.S. Representative from New York from 1831 to 1833, and from 1835 to 1837.
+Ulysses Freeman Doubleday (December 15, 1792 – March 11, 1866) was an American politician who served two terms as a U.S. representative from New York from 1831 to 1833, and from 1835 to 1837.

 He was also a newspaper publisher, a book publisher, printer, a veteran of the War of 1812, a merchant, and farmer.

 Biography

 Born in Otsego County, New York, Doubleday received a limited formal schooling.
 While living in Cooperstown he was apprenticed to the village printer at a very young age.
 Apprentices were legally bound to work for many years with little or no rights but with a chance to learn a useful trade.

+Family

 Ulysses was near the last of 27 Doubleday children.
 His father Abner Doubleday was a farmer and Revolutionary War soldier.
 His mother Mercy Freeman was a preacher's daughter.

 He learned the art of printing and worked as a printer in Cooperstown, Utica, and Albany, New York.

 He served at Sackets Harbor in the War of 1812.

 He established the Saratoga Courier at Ballston Spa.